wpswings/wallet-system-for-woocommerce/README.txt

 == WITH THE WOOCOMMERCE WALLET SYSTEM PLUGIN YOU CAN: ==

+* Items bought via the WooCommerce wallet will be automatically marked complete.
+* You can change your email address to send wallet notifications to users.
+* Restrict payment gateways for availing of cashback rewards.
+* Use the [wps-wallet-amount] shortcode to display the wallet amount anywhere you like.
+* Wallet subscription to automate regular recharge.
-* Selectively edit (credit or debit) the wallet balance of specific users in bulk.
+* Selectively edit (credit or debit) the Digital wallet balance of specific users in bulk.
 * You can refund the full purchase value to users’ wallets.
 Or you can refund partially into their wallet or manually through the payment gateways.
 * Users can redeem WooCommerce gift cards to top-up their wallets.
 * The merchant can see all users' transaction history (filtered by users) and download it in a PDF file.